 New York inaugurates its $25 billion mini-city, Hudson Yards

-NEW YORK (AP) — A towering sculpture called the Vessel — made up of 2,500 twisting steps the public can climb — is scheduled to open Friday as the visual centerpiece of Hudson Yards, a $25 billion urban complex on Manhattan's west side that is the city's most ambitious development since the rebuilding of the World Trade Center.
+NEW YORK (AP) — A towering sculpture called Vessel — made up of 2,500 twisting steps the public can climb — is scheduled to open Friday as the visual centerpiece of Hudson Yards, a $25 billion urban complex on Manhattan's West Side that is the city's most ambitious development since the rebuilding of the World Trade Center.

 When fully complete, the 28-acre (11-hectare) site will include 16 towers of homes and offices, a hotel, a school, the highest outdoor observation deck in the Western Hemisphere, a performing arts center and a shopping mall that also opens Friday.

 About half the complex is complete, with the rest scheduled to be done by 2025.
-The opening of the Vessel will likely bring a wave of tourists to a rebuilt corner of the city that was previously characterized by a huge rail yard, parking lots and weedy sidewalks once known as a cruising ground for prostitutes.
+The opening of the $200 million Vessel and the landscape around it will likely bring a wave of tourists to a rebuilt corner of the city that was previously characterized by a huge rail yard, parking lots and weedy sidewalks once known as a cruising ground for prostitutes.

-The steel structure is 150 feet (46 meters) tall and rises from a narrow point at its base to 150 feet (46 meters) wide at its peak.
-It can accommodate 600 visitors at a time.
+The 600-ton structure was assembled from steel-and-concrete pieces manufactured in Monfalcone, Italy.
+Accommodating 600 visitors at a time, it's 150 feet (46 meters) tall and rises from a narrow point at its base to a width of 150 feet at its peak.

-"We needed to have a centerpiece, we needed to have an attraction, a destination — something where you would say, 'I'll meet you at,'" says Jay Cross, president of Related Hudson Yards that partnered with the Oxford Properties Group to develop the site.
+"We needed to have a centerpiece, we needed to have an attraction, a destination — something where you would say, 'I'll meet you at,'" says Jay Cross, president of Related Hudson Yards, which partnered with the Oxford Properties Group to develop the site.
 "And we thought monumental art is the way to go."

-Admission is free, but people can get a timed ticket in advance to avoid a line to enter.
+Admission is free, but people can get timed tickets in advance to avoid a line to enter.

 The developers, including Miami Dolphins owner Stephen Ross, have billed their project as the most expensive private development in U.S. history.